Icom IC-R8600 "Wide Band" SDR / DSP

 1.02 and 1.10 (with all 3 test

 speakers).
-Good news is with Firmware 1.20 (and above ?), this audio
+Good news is with Firmware 1.20, this audio

-issue has been cleared up.
+issue was cleared up, however with 1.30 it returned (see text).
 This was never an bug at all with

 the IC-7300 Transceiver cousin, but it has much less dynamic (flat)

 Icom IC-R8600 Wide Band SDR / DSP Communications Receiver (as Stock).

 Comparisons made in this report to the Icom IC-R9000, IC-7300 HF SDR Transceiver and IC-R9500 Wide Band Receiver